 It’s that time of year again – the days get shorter and the temperature heads south, which is probably exactly what you’d like to do.
 Productivity drops, you’re tired and just can’t seem to get it together.
 These are some of the symptoms of seasonal affective disorder (SAD), and if you suffer from them, you might be looking at the calender with a sense of dread.

 What Is SAD?

 Seasonal affective disorder is a form of depression that occurs mainly during the winter months.
 Some people call it the “winter blues” or “winter doldrums,” but psychologists have identified SAD as a true depresssive condition.

-According to CNN, up to 20% of the population (over 10 million Americans) suffers in some way from Seasonal Affective Disorder, and 4%-6% have serious affects from the condition.
-Statistically, it most often affects women in their 20s, 30s and 40s, although plenty of men suffer as well.
+According to CNN, up to 20% of the population (over 10 million Americans) suffers in some way from seasonal affective disorder, and 4% to 6% have serious effects from the condition.
+Statistically, it most often affects women in their 20s, 30s, and 40s, although plenty of men suffer as well.

 How do you know if you have it?
 According to the Mayo Clinic, the symptoms include:

 - Loss of energy

 - Social withdrawal

-- Decrease in interest in activities you once enjoyed
+- Decreased interest in activities you once enjoyed

 - Appetite changes (especially a craving for foods high in carbohydrates)